TomE8/drones/README.md

 1) camera - all the scripts that hendle reciving and displaying the images from the camera
 2) control - all the scripts that hendle the movment of the drone
 3) general - general scripst such: displaying minimal GUI
-4) Sniffes - sniffes of the communication between the drone and it's custum app
+4) sniffes - sniffes of the communication between the drone and it's custum app